-- 1. Select Experimenter from the starting Weka panel - 2.
-Click New button to create a new experiment - 3.
+- 2. Click New button to create a new experiment - 3.
 Add datasets: iris.arff and breast-cancer.arff - 4.
 Add algorithms: zeroR, oneR, naiveBayes, J48 (oneR and zeroR are from the "Rules" group, naiveBayes is from the "Bayes" group and J48 is from the "Tree" group) - 5.
 Run the experiment - 6.
 Analyze the results: - a.
 Click on Experiment - b.
 Perform the statistical test - c.
-Interpret the results of the statistical test (using zeroR as reference method) - i. v/ / should be interpreted as: v= number of cases (datasets) on which the current method is better than the reference method; / /= number of cases (datasets) on which the current method is not significantly different than the reference method; = number of cases (datasets) on which the current method is wors than the reference method;
+Interpret the results of the statistical test (using zeroR as reference method) - v// should be interpreted as: v= number of cases (datasets) on which the current method is better than the reference method; //= number of cases (datasets) on which the current method is not significantly different than the reference method; = number of cases (datasets) on which the current method is wors than the reference method;